 Origin of the name

-The name of the town of Saint-Emilion is from that of the Breton hermit Émilion that settled himself on the site in the 8th century.
+The name of the town of Saint-Emilion derives from that of the Breton hermit Émilion that settled himself on the site in the 8th century.
 The coat of arms shows the arms of the city.

 From the 9th to the 12th century, the catacombs and monolithic church were dug and a religious community settled under the rule of Saint-Benedict.